tc39/proposal-record-tuple/README.md

 It is possible to use a const object or const array as a key in a `Map`, and as a value in a `Set`.
 When using a const object or const array in this way, key/value equality behaves as expected.

-It is not possible to use a const arary of object as a key in a `WeakMap`, because const arrays and const objects are not `Objects`, and have no lifetime.
+It is not possible to use a const object or const array as a key in a `WeakMap`, because const objects and const arrays are not `Objects`, and have no lifetime.
 Attempting to set a value in a WeakMap using a const object or const array as the key will result in a `TypeError`.

 ### Examples